ctrautma/NicQual/README.md

 The following steps must be completed for the script to execute correctly.

-1. Iommu mode must be enabled in grub/cmdline
+    1. Iommu mode must be enabled in proc/cmdline

-2. 1G hugepages must be enabled and enough pages available for DPDK and a Guest to run.
+    2. 1G hugepages must be enabled and enough pages available for DPDK and a Guest

+    to run.
 Recommend at least 8 Hugepages of 1G in size.

-3. CPU-partitioning tuned-adm profile must be active
+    3. CPU-partitioning tuned-adm profile must be active,

+    tuned-profiles-cpu-partitioning.noarch package may need to be installed.

     4. Openvswitch, dpdk, dpdk-tools, and qemu-kvm-rhev rpms must be installed locally

     5. The current user must be root

     6. The OS must be RHEL 7.2 or above.

     7. The server must have an internet connection to pull files from public servers

     8. The Perf-Verify.conf file must be setup.
-It is a simple bash text file that requires NIC, CPU assignment and T-Rex server info.
+It is a simple bash text file that

+    requires NIC, CPU assignment and T-Rex server info.